Harisene/next-coding-challenge/README.md

 * Refactored the codebase and created reusable components.
 The `page.tsx` file is now clearer and doesn't handle multiple responsibilities.
 * The `Home` component is no longer a client-side component.
-* Added `ItemProvider` to handle the state between different components.
+* Integrated `ItemProvider` to manage state across multiple components.
-* Item count not getting updated issue fixed.
+* Fixed the issue where the item count was not updating.
 * Fixed an issue where the item count in the Basket was not visible on smaller screen sizes.
 * The Grid class displays a single column on mobile screens and two columns on tablets.
 * Applied the 3A (Arrange, Act, Assert) testing practice in the test.tsx file.